daler/gffutils/doc/source/database-ids.rst

 Database IDs
 ============
-A :term:`primary key` is a unique identifier used in a database.
+A primary key is a unique identifier used in a database.
 When importing a GFF or GTF file with :mod:`gffutils` into a database, each unique feature in the file should have its own primary key.